-This Policy is designed to inform Workers of their right to make a Protected Disclosure of any Relevant Wrongdoing (see Appendix 1) or potential Relevant Wrongdoing (a "Protected Disclosure" or a "Disclosure").
-Provided Workers do not make a statement which they know to be false or do not believe to be true, they have a right not to suffer any detriment by virtue of having made such a Disclosure.
+This Policy is designed to inform Workers of their right to make a Protected Disclosure of any Relevant Wrongdoing or potential Relevant Wrongdoing (a "Protected Disclosure").
 A Worker who makes a Disclosure and has a reasonable belief of wrongdoing will not be penalised by Bord na Móna, even if the concerns or Disclosure turn out to be unfounded.

-This Policy is not designed to question financial or business decisions taken by the Group nor should it be used to reconsider any matters which have already been addressed under harassment, complaint, disciplinary or other procedures.
+This Policy is not designed to question financial or business decisions taken by the Group nor should it be used to reconsider any matters which have already been addressed under harassment, grievance, disciplinary or other procedures.

-If you are concerned in relation to your own employment or personal circumstances in the workplace it should be dealt with through our Individual Grievance Policy & Procedure1, and if your concern is arising from workplace relationships, it should generally be dealt with through our Bullying and Harassment Policy and Procedure2.
+If you are concerned in relation to your own employment or personal circumstances in the workplace it should be dealt with through our Individual Grievance Policy & Procedure, and if your concern is arising from workplace relationships, it should generally be dealt with through our Equal Opportunities and Dignity at Work Policy.